az40/DiffPhysDrone/README.md

 multi_agent.args is unchanged from the original repo. single_agent.args includes all of the arguments from the original repo as well as a few extra ones, namely `--use_depth_ratio` to change the input from absolute depth to log(depth at t / depth at t-1) and `--ckpt_dir` to specify where to store model checkpoints (which occur by default every 10k iterations).

-The training script will create a tensorboard folder under the folder runs/.
+The training script will create a tensorboard folder under the folder `runs/`.
 I recommend moving the folder containing the model files into the respective tensorboard folder afterwards to keep them together.

+## Models
+Not much work or experimentation has been done with trying different models.
+Currently there are two models available: the original model in `model.py` and a larger model based on a modified Xception architecture in `xception_model.py`.
+The training script and validation code import the original model from `model.py` by default; to change this you can edit the code.

 ## Evaluation
 You need to download the simulation validation code from the [GitHub release page](https://github.com/az40/DiffPhysDrone/releases).